Rowan Parks: Career

 After being awarded the Fellowship of the Royal College of Surgeons in Ireland (RCSI) in 1993, Parks carried out a research project in Belfast at the Department of Surgery in Queens University.
 He investigated the mechanisms by which obstructive jaundice influenced gut barrier function.
 This work formed the basis of a thesis for which he received an MD degree in 1997.
 This led on to a clinical fellowship in hepato-biliary (HPB) surgery at the Royal Infirmary of Edinburgh.
 He became a senior lecturer in surgery at the University of Edinburgh and was made honorary consultant surgeon in the Royal Infirmary of Edinburgh in 1999.
 He became reader in 2006 and four years later the university created a personal chair for him as professor of surgical sciences.

 During this time he developed an interest in surgical education and training, working with NHS Education for Scotland (NES), where he chaired NES surgical training committees and served as Associate Postgraduate Dean for South-East Scotland.
 From 2012 to 2022 he was Deputy Medical Director of NES.

-As of 2024, Parks is president of the Royal College of Surgeons of Edinburgh and is also general secretary of the International Hepato-Pancreato-Biliary Association (IHPBA).
+Parks is a past president of the Royal College of Surgeons of Edinburgh and is also general secretary of the International Hepato-Pancreato-Biliary Association (IHPBA).
 He is an honorary patron of the Scottish Cancer Foundation, a charity which financially supports cancer research and promotes cancer awareness.